holochain-open-dev/friends-requests/README.md

 # friends-requests
-A friends request zome to be able to see your friends' private profiles
+A friends request zome using synchronous send/recieve to be able to see your friends' private profiles

 https://hackmd.io/YctWzHxdSFiwT-u4GyZYvQ